 It doesn’t take effect until the tenth infraction and any further ones after that.
 This rule is mostly implemented in college basketball games that are sanctioned by the NCAA.

-What Does Being In The Bonus Mean?
+What Does Being in the Bonus Mean?

 A team is said to be in the bonus when they get an automatic opportunity at free throws whenever one of its players is fouled in the game of basketball.